 Even though agave nectar has been promoted as a health food, some now believe that it’s no better than high fructose corn syrup.
 The reason for this could be due to how this sweetener is processed.
 Made from various kinds of agave plants, it can either be heated and chemically refined, or made healthier with minimal processing.
 Since it’s hard to be sure how a brand is processed, some avoid agave nectar altogether.

 Regular molasses is the first or second boiling of cane sugar syrup while blackstrap molasses is the third boiling of the syrup.
-The blackstrap molasses is wonderful sours of iron, especially when taken with vitamin C to increase it’s absorption.
-Blackstrap molasses does not contain any cholesterol, protein, or fat.
+Just be sure the blackstrap molasses is certified-organic, since producers cannot use bone char to make the certified-organic sugar.
+Blackstrap molasses is wonderful source of iron, especially when taken with vitamin C to increase it’s absorption.
+And it does not contain any cholesterol, protein, or fat.

 Brown Rice Syrup